 - Attend IAB meetings on a regular basis and prepare in advance of any meeting;

 - Contribute to the IAB’s perspective and wisdom by sharing knowledge and experience while considering the knowledge and comments shared by others;

-- Contribute to the preparation of IAB reports; and
+- Contribute to the preparation of Institute Annual Reports; and

 - Treat IAB and CIHR matters with appropriate confidentiality.